Money and Fame

 age nineteen, and it was predicted in a vision

 by his grandmother.
-His poem is
+His poem is about raindrops, pretty

-a voice praised too soon, not given time to ripen.
+praised too soon, not given time to ripen.

 He gets my attention, now, his talk turned uncharming